beatrixparis/connectivity-modeling-system/Development/suggestions.md

 [Sal] testing whether copying all input and writing output to local dir (where I/O is faster), before copying to /output on completion improves run speed.
 [Sal - 1 week]

 Output: netcdf uses a huge amount of memory (it reads all the file before writing the data points we are sending to it).
 Ascii also problematic as most code is now done for netcdf, and files are too big for matlab, etc.
 Input: Before, it only looped thought dates that we do have a release.
 Now, it loops since our first date of the nest file until the end (loop.f90).
 That’s a waste of time, since sometimes we have 4 years of data, but are dispersing for a month.
 Another suggestion is to read “tiles” of the netcdf, so only the positions that we need for the larvae/particles, not the entire file.
 The same idea could be used for polygons, not loop through all polygons, but only the polygons located on “tiles” or grid points, close to the larvae.

+Input: Before, it only looped thought dates that we do have a release.
+Now, it loops since our first date of the nest file until the end (loop.f90).
+That’s a waste of time, since sometimes we have 4 years of data, but are dispersing for a month.
+Another suggestion is to read “tiles” of the netcdf, so only the positions that we need for the larvae/particles, not the entire file.
+The same idea could be used for polygons, not loop through all polygons, but only the polygons located on “tiles” or grid points, close to the larvae.